talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 Update customer profile

 Update or create a [Customer Profile](https://docs.talon.one/docs/dev/concepts/entities/customer-profiles).
 This endpoint triggers the Rule Builder.
 You can use this endpoint to: - Set attributes on the given customer profile.
-Ensure you create the attributes in the Campaign Manager, first. - Modify the audience the customer profile is a member of.  > [!note] **Note** > - Updating a customer profile returns a response with the requested integration state. > - You can use the `responseContent` property to save yourself extra API calls.
+Ensure you create the attributes in the Campaign Manager, first. - Modify the audience the customer profile is a member of.  > [!note] **Note** > - Updating a customer profile returns a response with the requested integration state. > - The [Has joined an audience](https://docs.talon.one/docs/product/rules/conditions/available-conditions#audience-conditions) and >   [Has left an audience](https://docs.talon.one/docs/product/rules/conditions/available-conditions#audience-conditions) conditions >   only trigger through this endpoint. > - You can use the `responseContent` property to save yourself extra API calls.
 For example, you can get >   the customer profile details directly without extra requests. > - We recommend sending requests sequentially. >   See [Managing parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#managing-parallel-requests). > - [Archived campaigns](https://docs.talon.one/docs/product/campaigns/managing-campaigns#archiving-a-campaign) are not considered in rule evaluation when `runRuleEngine` is `true`.

 ### Example